 It is now time to add the data bits to the QR matrix.
 The bits are placed in a particular pattern.

 Pattern of Placement

 The data bits are placed starting at the bottom-right of the matrix and proceeding upward in a column that is 2 modules wide.
+Use white pixels for 0, and black pixels for 1.
 When the column reaches the top, the next 2-module column starts immediately to the left of the previous column and continues downward.
 Whenever the current column reaches the edge of the matrix, move on to the next 2-module column and change direction.
 If a function pattern or reserved area is encountered, the data bit is placed in the next unused module.

 The following image shows the pattern of placing the data bits in the QR code.
 Notice that when the vertical timing pattern is reached, the next column starts to the left of it.

 The following image shows the order in which to place data bits when the column is going upward.

 The following example illustrates the placement of bits in the first upward column.

 The following image shows the order in which to place data bits when the column is going downward.

 The following example shows data bits being placed in a downward column.